GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

  and protects against total loss in the event of the loss of a single key.
 ---

-Multisignature security, or multisig, is central to The Glacier Protocol.
+Multisignature security, or multisig, is central to Glacier.

 ## Single private keys are risky